National Institute of Migration: 2015 Temporary Migrant Regularization Program

-For people of low income or the vulnerable, Article 16 of the Ley Federal de Derechos will exempt them from payment if it can be proven that the foreign national earns a wage at or below minimum wage.
+For low-income or vulnerable individuals, Article 16 of the Ley Federal de Derechos will exempt them from payment if it can be proven that the foreign national earns a wage at or below minimum wage.
 During the period that the PTRM is in effect, no fine will be applied (as is the practice otherwise).

 Offices

 An INM office in Northern Mexico, just south of El Paso, Texas.

 Since 1999, the INM approved the increase from 16 to 32 regional offices, one for every state of Mexico and the Federal District.
 It also has 45 migration stations concentrated on border states (land), Mexico City (air) and the Gulf of Mexico (sea).
 These stations are: